 Is the website easy to use on both desktop and mobile devices?
 Are there any images or text not easily visible?
 Are there clear calls to action such as clicking to call your business or submitting a message via a form?

-It’s important to check if your website displays and browses well on different types of devices, especially smartphones.
-Consumers are increasingly visiting sites from mobile devices, and Google has even shifted to evaluating business’s websites based on their mobile device performance, not desktop.
+It’s important to check if your website displays and navigates well on different types of devices, especially smartphones.
+Consumers are increasingly visiting sites from mobile devices, and Google has even shifted to evaluating websites based on their mobile device performance instead of desktop.

 Another aspect to consider is how quickly your website loads, including on mobile devices over network connections.
-With the rollout of Google’s Core Web Vitals, quick loading of a website and its content are front and center for presence on search engines.
+With the recent rollout of Google’s Core Web Vitals, quick loading of a website and its content are priorities for search engine optimization.

 Items such as overly large image files and unnecessary code can contribute to slow webpage load times and poor browsing experience for shoppers.